diplomapster/language-survey/README.md

 ## Support and contact details

-If there are any issues please contact the creator on github at [Diplomapster](https://github.com/diplomapster)
+If there are any issues, please contact the creator on github at [Diplomapster](https://github.com/diplomapster)

 ## Technologies Used